 Neurodivergent individuals might need some adjustments to work to the best of their abilities but can also possess exceptional abilities in specific areas such as pattern recognition, memory, or attention to detail.

-What about Retirees?
+What about retirees?

 Retirees represent a significant proportion of the population and are a valuable yet often overlooked talent pool.
 According to the ABS, in the 2022-23 financial year, there were 4.2 million retirees in Australia with a surprisingly low average age of retirement of 56.9 years.
 This brings an exciting opportunity for organisations as this category of the hidden workforce bring a wealth of experience, wisdom, and skills honed over years of service in various industries.
 Their strong work ethic, commitment to quality, and understanding of workplace dynamics can be a significant asset to any team.